Darxo/Hardened/README.md

 - Loot that is not equippable in battle no longer appears on the ground (e.g. Beast Trophies/Ingredients)
 - Add tooltip for the duration of tile effects (smoke, flames, miasma)
 - Hovering over the tile of a any corpse will now differentiate whether they were *struck down* (= survived with a permanent injury) or *slain* (died permanently)
+- Reduce scroll speed of combat log to 0.5 (down from 15)
 - Increase saturation of ambient light during midnight fights to 70% (up from 50%)
 - Colorize corpse name in tile tooltips
 - Add Setting (on) for displaying skill tags in the descriptions of active skills